bhushankalvani/bhushankalvani/README.md

 **Founder & Director at Galekt Labs® | Director of Technology at Platform OMS**

-So here's my story...
-I've been building software and engineering solutions for over 11 years now, and honestly?
+I've been building software and engineering solutions for over 11 years now.
 It's been quite the journey working with some incredible companies like OpenAI, Turing, NOQ, Monoly, BioFlow, and Prismanote.

 ## What I'm all about